 Altogether, there are about 50 recognized species of water lilies with untold hybrids.
 Although there are several ways to classify water lilies, including by their growth habit, they are most commonly divided into two groups: tropical and hardy water lilies.

 Tropical Water Lilies

-The tropical water lilies are strictly warm water plants.
+The tropical water lilies are strictly warm-water plants.
 They cannot tolerate water temperatures below 60˚F and most will fail to thrive in water temperatures below 70˚F. Tropical water lilies tend to have larger and more colorful flowers that are held on stalks above the water.
-There are both day and night-blooming varieties.
-Flowers on tropical species are typically open for 3-4 days at a time and the individual plants spread between 3 and 12 feet.
+There are both day- and night-blooming varieties.
+Flowers on tropical species are typically open for three to four days at a time and the individual plants spread between three and 12 feet.
 Under the right conditions, these are some of the world's most prized water lilies.

 Hardy Water Lilies

 Hardy water lilies grow in temperate regions, including throughout North America.
 They tend to have smaller foliage, and their flowers float on top of the water.
 There is no real water temperature requirement for hardy water lilies, other than that the water cannot freeze solid.
 Hardy water lilies don't boast the same extravagant blossom colors as tropical water lilies and in many species, the flowers gradually change colors over the few days they are open.